appsmithorg/appsmith-docs/how-to-guides/writing-javascript-in-appsmith.md

     const data = get_products.data.map(item => ({
         name: item.productName,
         price : item.mrp
-        }))
+        }));
+    return data;
     }
 }}
 ```

 In this way, you can also write multi-line code within Appsmith!
+For more information on writing code in Appsmith, please refer to this page [Writing Code](../core-concepts/writing-code).